-At Energia Group, we are embedding and integrating our ESG strategy across the organisation.
-We have made environmental and social disclosures on a voluntary basis for a number of years, and we are preparing for greater reporting standardisation and levels of disclosures including through the Corporate Sustainability Reporting Directive (CSRD) and the Corporate Sustainability Due Diligence Directive (CSDDD).
+At Energia Group, we are continuing to integrate our ESG strategy into all that we do.
+We have made environmental, social and governance disclosures on a voluntary basis for a number of years, and will continue to evolve our ESG reporting in the coming years in line with the the Corporate Sustainability Reporting Directive (CSRD), Corporate Sustainability Due Diligence Directive (CSDDD), UK Mandatory Climaterelated Financial Disclosures (CFD) and other relevant frameworks.